 Policy-Based Management

 The main objective of this document is to illustrate the needs of evolution of the policy based management by the market, to address new needs.
-Replacement or adjustment are suggested to go beyond the obstacles.
+Replacements or adjustments are suggested to go beyond the obstacles.

 Overview

 Policy-Based Management (PBM) has been defined from different aspects and perspectives.
 Multiple definitions of this management approach introduce its adaptability towards all domains related to Network Management.
 Despite this variety, PBM has a core objective; on which all definition agree on, of achieving Business goals towards ensuring the management of networks.